Enterprise resource planning: Postmodern ERP

 The term "postmodern ERP" was coined by Gartner in 2013, when it first appeared in the paper series "Predicts 2014".
 According to Gartner's definition of the postmodern ERP strategy, legacy, monolithic and highly customized ERP suites, in which all parts are heavily reliant on each other, should sooner or later be replaced by a mixture of both cloud-based and on-premises applications, which are more loosely coupled and can be easily exchanged if needed.

 The basic idea is that there should still be a core ERP solution that would cover most important business functions, while other functions will be covered by specialist software solutions that merely extend the core ERP.
-This concept is similar to the so-called best-of-breed approach to software execution, but it shouldn't be confused with it.
+This concept is similar to the "best-of-breed" approach to software execution, but it shouldn't be confused with it.
 While in both cases, applications that make up the whole are relatively loosely connected and quite easily interchangeable, in the case of the latter there is no ERP solution whatsoever.
 Instead, every business function is covered by a separate software solution.

 There is, however, no golden rule as to what business functions should be part of the core ERP, and what should be covered by supplementary solutions.
 According to Gartner, every company must define their own postmodern ERP strategy, based on company's internal and external needs, operations and processes.
 For example, a company may define that the core ERP solution should cover those business processes that must stay behind the firewall, and therefore, choose to leave their core ERP on-premises.
-At the same time, another company may decide to host the core ERP solution in the cloud and move only a few ERP modules as supplementary solutions to on-premises.
+At the same time, another company may adopt a Hybrid ERP approach, hosting the core ERP solution in the cloud while moving only a few ERP modules as supplementary solutions to on-premises.

 The main benefits that companies will gain from implementing postmodern ERP strategy are speed and flexibility when reacting to unexpected changes in business processes or on the organizational level.
 With the majority of applications having a relatively loose connection, it is fairly easy to replace or upgrade them whenever necessary.
 In addition to that, following the examples above, companies can select and combine cloud-based and on-premises solutions that are most suited for their ERP needs.
 The downside of postmodern ERP is that it will most likely lead to an increased number of software vendors that companies will have to manage, as well as pose additional integration challenges for the central IT.